A New Era of Behavioral Health Support for Your Workforce. Learn about our New Digital Content

 Here’s an idea: be mindful in the way you use your apps.
 Don’t over rely on them.
 You know, for when the robots take over.
 Don’t download every single app that looks cool.
 Find the ones that make you the most efficient and get rid of the rest.
 Most important, find new ways to keep your brain sharp.

 Mindfulness helps us create new neural pathways and build up muscle memory in areas where we need it most.
 For most of us, that comes down to the ability to focus and be in the moment.
-This actually keeps our brain sharp, fresh and functioning at its best for things like recall, memory, the ability to control our emotions and regulate our central nervous systems.
+This actually keeps our brain sharp, fresh and functioning at its best for things like:

 As we continue to outsource more of our cognitive abilities, brain training encourages us to also think of ways to exercise our brains to keep our cognitive abilities intact.
 Our cognitive abilities are also necessary to ward off things like Alzheimer’s, dementia and a range of mental disorders.